mroberts1/BOOTSTRA.386/manual/index.md

 We follow him through the maze of stalls and see a large crowd around a number of IBM PCs.
 I'm a fairly tall guy so I peak over and see a black 3 button mouse hooked up to a screen displaying a cascade of black boxes in a monochrome graphics mode.
 In one of the boxes is a bar graph and another looks like a Lotus-123 screen, no - that's their own spreadsheet.

 The employee clicks on one of the boxes with a region hidden and it comes to the front, almost as if it's a stack of applications.
 Inside this box is a number of words in a horizontal strip.
 The employee moves the mouse over the item labeled "Italics" and clicks on it.
-No hotkeys, no Wordperfect function strip.
+No hotkeys, no WordPerfect function strip.
 And then the text redraws as slanted italics.

 People applaud like they just saw Harry Houdini break out of a safe.
 No jargon, no manuals.
 You just point and click.
 I peer down the aisle and see Orion at the Commodore booth looking at some new portables and motion him to come over.
 Hasegawa's mouth continues to be open in shock.
 The employee changes a value in the spreadsheet and then the bar-graph redraws itself automatically.
 It's stunning.